Direct (Quoted) and Indirect (Reported) Speech

 Adjust the tense of the verbs in the reported speech to reflect the time perspective of the original statement.

-Direct speech – “I studied yesterday,”
+Direct speech: “I studied yesterday.”

-Reported speech – He said (that) he had studied the day before.
+Reported speech: He said that he had studied the day before.

-Time and Place Changes:
+Time and place changes:

-Adjust expressions of time and place in the reported speech to match the context of the reporting.
+Adjust the expressions of time and place in the reported speech to match the context of the reporting.

-Direct speech – “I’ll meet you here the day after tomorrow,”
+Direct speech: “I’ll meet you here the day after tomorrow.”

-Reported speech – She said (that) she would meet me there two days later.
+Reported speech: She said that she would meet me there two days later.

 Changes in Modals: